Medical Reviewer

 The treatment process typically starts with a thorough assessment to evaluate the extent of both the impulse control disorder and substance use, in addition to any other co-occurring mental health issues.
 Medication management may be employed to alleviate symptoms of the impulse control disorder and stabilize mood.
 However, medications typically complement psychotherapy and other treatment modalities rather than serving as a standalone intervention.

-Apart from formal treatment modalities, lifestyle modifications like regular exercise, sufficient sleep, and stress-reduction techniques can complement treatment efforts and enhance overall well-being.
-Equally important is the development of strategies for relapse prevention, which entails identifying triggers, creating a relapse prevention plan, and establishing a robust support network to facilitate long-term recovery.
+Besides formal treatment modalities, lifestyle modifications like regular exercise, sufficient sleep, and stress-reduction techniques can complement treatment efforts and enhance overall well-being.
+Equally important is developing strategies for relapse prevention, which entails identifying triggers, creating a relapse prevention plan, and establishing a robust support network to facilitate long-term recovery.

 Impulse Control Disorders and Substance Abuse Treatment Levels of Care